Die-Cutting Materials Spotlight: PET Plastic

 To chemists and polymer engineers it’s known by its full name, polyethylene terephthalate - (C10H8O4)n for short.
 Fabric weavers and clothing manufacturers prefer to call it Polyester, a trade name given to it by its inventors.
 But to just about everyone else, this ubiquitous material is known simply by its initials – PET.

-In today’s post, we’ll get to know more about PET and it's nearly 80-year rise from specialty fibers to ubiquitous blow-molded bottles.
+In today’s post, we’ll get to know more about PET and it's a nearly 80-year rise from specialty fibers to ubiquitous blow-molded bottles.
 Just what makes PET the world’s most widely used and recycled plastic and why is PET the plastic of choice for use in the medical face shields now protecting the hundreds of thousands of frontline healthcare workers battling the COVID-19 pandemic?
 PET has had a storied rise over the last 80 years or so, and with no signs that its popularity is waning it’s poised to continue its reign as the king of the plastics hill.

 History of PET